 What is involved in the Disavow Process?

 We run website audits for clients regularly, and part of that process is also reviewing backlinks pointing to their sites.
 It is only in the most severe of cases that we ever utilize the tool to disavow backlinks.

 Should you need to create and submit a disavow list, here’s what we would suggest;

 - Compile a list of bad backlinks: Start by performing a link audit and creating a link profile for all the backlinks pointing to your website, both good and bad.
 This can be done using tools such as the Google Search Console or other online software.

 - Identify and disavow spammy links: After identifying the low-quality and spammy links in the list, create a disavow file containing those links you want to be disregarded by Google (one link per line).

-- Upload the disavow file: Once you have finished compiling the disavow file, you will need to provide it to Google.
+- Upload the disavow file: Once you have finished compiling it, you will need to provide it to Google.
 Here is a direct link: https://search.google.com/search-console/disavow-links

 - Wait for results: This is the most frustrating part, waiting.
 It can take several weeks for Google to process and approve your disavow list.
 There is also no notice that they have done so, so the only way you can see if it worked is by watching your rankings change.